 Ingredients for Hush Puppies:

-Cornmeal: The main ingredient in southern hush puppies is corn meal.
+Cornmeal: The main ingredient in hush puppies is corn meal.
 I recommend using a medium grind or fine grind, but coarse corn meal works too.

 Green Onions: A classic hush puppies recipe includes finely chopped yellow onion, but I like using green onion instead.
 Either one work.

-Large Eggs: Some hush puppy recipes don’t include eggs but I find one or two eggs brings the best texture.ย
+Large Eggs: Some homemade hush puppy recipes don’t include eggs but I find one or two eggs brings the best texture.ย

 Onion powder is great here too.
 Add cayenne pepper for a little kick if you’d like.